histefanov/HS-Angular-Project/README.md

 ## Quick setup

-Download the project from the GitHub repo and run the following commands in your IDE terminal:
+Download the project from the GitHub repo, open it in your IDE and run the following commands in the terminal:

 ```bash
   cd hs-app